 - Browse a list of composers or categories, or keyword search by composer, work title, genre, country, period, year of composition, instrument, music category, performer, or a combination of terms.

-- Some Naxos recordings are also searchable in HOMER,
+- Some Naxos recordings are also searchable in the UConn Libraries' General Search.

 description, then click on "connect to the recording."
 (Not

-all NML recordings are listed in HOMER.
+all NML recordings are listed in the General Search.
 Additional descriptions

 will be added as they become available.)